craftcms/docs/docs/getting-started-tutorial/configure/README.md

 ## Modeling a Blog Post

-Consider what comprises a blog post:
+As our first exercise in content modeling, let’s consider what comprises a blog post:

 - Title/Headline
 - Author